-Examination of patent applications in Europe is governed by the European Patent Convention, formerly known as Convention on the Grant of European Patents ("EPC").
-Article 54(2) of the EPC recites:
+Examination of patent applications in Europe is generally governed by the European Patent Convention, formerly known as Convention on the Grant of European Patents ("EPC").
+The EPC is a multilateral treaty instituting the European Patent Organisation.
+The EPC established an autonomous legal system under which European patents are granted.4